salilab/metamodeling/README.md

-These scripts demonstrate the use of bayesian meta-modeling in the modeling of pancreatic beta-cells.
+These scripts demonstrate the use of bayesian metamodeling of complex biological systems across varying representations.

+Authors: Liping Sun, Barak Raveh

+License:

+Publications:

 ## Prerequisites:

 - **matlab:** The scripts are built upon and work with Matlab.